Patient's Query

 Welcome to icliniq.com.

-As per your FNAC (fine needle aspiration cytology) reports (attachment removed to protect patient identity), the lesion looks suggestive of a breast abscess and not suggestive of a breast cancer.
+As per your FNAC (fine needle aspiration cytology) reports (attachment removed to protect patient identity), the lesion looks suggestive of a breast abscess and not suggestive of breast cancer.
 But FNAC is not confirmatory.
 Your ultrasound report was not attached.
-You need a mammogram and ultrasound.
+You need a mammogram and an ultrasound.
 The lesion in the breast needs to be scored using BI-RADS (breast imaging reporting and data system).
-For now, I think you should be treated with a course of antibiotics and a mammogram and ultrasound should be done after two weeks.
+For now, I think you should be treated with a course of antibiotics, and a mammogram and ultrasound should be done after two weeks.
 Please meet a surgeon to get an antibiotic prescription.
-He or she may also aspirate the lesion for culture.
+They may also aspirate the lesion for culture.
+The suggested antibiotics are:

-1. Capsule Ampiclox (combination of Ampicillin and Flucloxacillin) 1 g, three times daily for a week.
+1. Capsule Ampiclox (Ampicillin 500 mg and Cloxacillin 500 mg) 1 g, three times daily for a week.

 2. Tablet Pantop (Pantoprazole) 40 mg, once daily for a week.